Best Smart Home Devices 2026

 Wi-Fi 6E, Alexa built-in for smart home control, 4K Dolby Vision HDR.
 Turns any TV into a smart entertainment hub for $59.
 Best value streaming gadget available.

 Whole-home audio systems have dropped dramatically in price in 2026.
-The Sonos Era 100 (from $249) delivers room-filling sound and integrates natively with Alexa, Google, and Apple AirPlay 2, making it compatible with any smart home gadget ecosystem.
+The Sonos Era 100 (from $249) delivers room-filling sound and integrates natively with Alexa, Google, and Apple AirPlay 2, making it compatible with any smart home device ecosystem.
 For budget setups, Amazon Echo speakers linked in a multi-room audio group deliver surprisingly good sound coverage for under $150 for a three-room setup.

 06 · Appliances & Comfort

-Beyond the headline categories, a growing range of smart home gadgets addresses everyday comfort and household management.
+Beyond the headline categories, a growing range of smart home devices addresses everyday comfort and household management.
 Smart ceiling fans with DC motors and WiFi control consume 55% less electricity than traditional AC fans while providing infinitely adjustable airflow via voice or app.
 Smart air purifiers monitor indoor air quality in real time, automatically adjusting fan speed based on particle count readings — a critical feature for allergy sufferers and families with young children.

 Smart Comfort Gadgets Worth Installing